|

 Campaign Refinery: In Favor of List-Unsubscribe Headers

-We feel you should build a list of subscribers who are wholly interested in receiving your content.
-That is also why we recommend you use the double opt-in method when onboarding new prospects.
+We highly recommend you build a list of subscribers wholly interested in receiving your content.
+That is also why we recommend the double opt-in method when onboarding new prospects.

 At Campaign Refinery, we are strongly in favor of marketers following best practices to ensure your sender score never takes a hit, and including a list-unsubscribe header definitely counts as a huge plus.

-Besides this feature, here are additional tips to improve your deliverability:
+Besides this feature, here are additional tips to improve email deliverability:

-When it comes to deliverability, there are no two ways about it — our deliverability rates crush the competition.
+When it comes to deliverability, there are no two ways about it — Campaign Refinery’s deliverability rates crush the competition.

 To experience what it’s like to see your inboxing rates skyrocket, sign up to become a Campaign Refinery customer today!